 Visualise and create stories for screen.
 Combine art and science, theory and practice to explore all aspects of cinematography for single-camera film and television production.

-While learning the technical, practical and aesthetic principles of lighting, you'll work with industry-standard equipment, in our creative and supportive environment.
-You’ll gain technical experience and will develop and shoot your own project to high professional standards.
+While learning the technical, practical and aesthetic principles of lighting and camerawork, you'll work with industry-standard equipment, in our creative and supportive environment.
+You’ll gain theoretical and technical experience and will develop and shoot your own project to high professional standards.